I move amendment No. 1:

 I am listening but I am not completely sold on what the Minister said.
 In the previous few contributions we talked about women being silenced.
 With all due respect to my colleagues on all sides of the House, the constant mention of 1 January feels like another silencing of women.
 That point is not aimed at the Minister but at my colleagues in the House.

 At the end of the day, the people I represent do not feel represented by this legislation in many parts.
 They do not feel the heads of the Bill published were what they voted for.
-They would have voted for repeal regardless of whether the heads were published.
+They would have voted for repeal, regardless of whether the heads were published.
 Sometimes using the heads of a Bill is a bit irrelevant.
 The hundreds of thousands of people who voted did not all vote for the heads of the Bill.
 Most of them did not read them.
-Not a single question about the heads was raised with me on the doorsteps over months of canvassing.
-Therefore, I do not buy the view that the heads of the Bill have to comprise something sacred under which we work rather than part of positive legislation that mitigates all the access and harm issues.
-I want to go forward over the next few days not feeling I am under threat of being silenced as a Senator.
+Not a single question about the heads was raised with me on the doorsteps in months of canvassing.
+Therefore, I do not buy the view that the heads of the Bill have to comprise something sacred under which we work, rather than part of positive legislation that mitigates all the access and harm issues.
+I want to go forward in the next few days not feeling I am under threat of being silenced as a Senator.
 This threat comes from outside also.

 I agree with what Senator Ruane is saying-----

 -----in that we need to try to approach this with integrity having regard to the positions we hold on this issue.
 Anything that suggests we would be letting down the country by teasing things through properly would be very regrettable.